 The Faculty Review Committees will base their decisions on the quality of the science, the maturity of the work and its importance to the field of cancer or genetics research.
 The Faculty Review Committee will send their final decisions to each applicant by letter.

-- Katten Muchin Rosenman Travel Scholarship and Cancer Prevention and Control Travel Scholarship winners must include the following statement on printed materials: This work is supported in part by a Travel Scholarship from the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+- Katten Muchin Rosenman Travel Scholarship, Cancer Prevention and Control Travel Scholarship and Cancer Immunotherapy Travel Scholarship winners must include the following statement on printed materials: This work is supported in part by a Travel Scholarship from the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 - CGM Travel Fellowship winners must include the following statement on printed materials: This work is supported in part by a Travel Fellowship Award from the Center for Genetic Medicine of Northwestern University.